 (1).The Division has remained committed to assuring that individuals with the most significant disabilities receive supported employment services when this is appropriate.
 An Individual Plan of Employment (IPE) is developed that describes the services provided, the need for extended services, if appropriate, and an assurance that the individual has been able to make an informed choice in the provision of these services and the goal itself.

 Priorities for supported employment are services to individuals who need intensive supported employment services because of the nature and severity of their disabilities.
-In addition to being blind or having low vision, consumers, with a most significant disability, may also have a secondary disability such as mental illness, traumatic brain injury, cognitive deficits or a physical disability.
+In addition to being blind or having low vision, consumers, with a most significant disability, may also have a secondary disability such as mental illness, traumatic brain injury, *intellectual disabilities* or a physical disability.

 (2)(A).
-DBVI uses Title VI – Supported Employment funds primarily for job coaching, and job development for individuals with vision impairment and mental illness.
+DBVI uses Title VI – Supported Employment funds primarily for job coaching for individuals with vision impairment and mental illness.
 DBVI will continue to work with relevant stakeholders, i.e., consumers and CRP's, to expand the availability of supported employment services.

 DBVI continues to identify more diversified employment opportunities in the supported employment Title VI program.
 The Division places a small number of blind and visually impaired consumers in supported employment settings.
 We are finding that many clients are able to work in the competitive labor market without supports, due to the increased availability of technology, technology adaptations and both technological and natural supports available in today’s market.